httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Unicode is not directly supported in this document, because it causes a number of interoperability issues, and -- with few exceptions -- header values do not require it.

-When it is necessary for a field value to convey non-ASCII string content, binary content ({{binary}}) SHOULD be specified, along with a character encoding (preferably UTF-8).
+When it is necessary for a field value to convey non-ASCII string content, a byte sequence ({{binary}}) SHOULD be specified, along with a character encoding (preferably UTF-8).

 Parsers MUST support strings with at least 1024 characters.